-The Program's Leave of Absence and Maintenance of Matriculation policies follow those outlined in the current SUNY DMC Student Handbook.
-A leave of absence must be approved by the Program Chairperson and the CHRP Committee on Admissions and Academic Standing.
+The Program's Leave of Absence and Maintenance of Matriculation policies follow those outlined in the current SUNY HSU Student Handbook.
+The Program Chairperson and the SOHP Committee on Admissions and Academic Standing must approve a leave of absence request.